Get insider access

 -15.26 dB

-The noise isolation performance of the Raycon Fitness Earbuds is bad.
-They lack active noise cancelling (ANC) and struggle to block out most sounds like the low rumble of bus engines or ambient chatter.
-They also have a hard time blocking out high-pitched noise like the hum of an AC unit.
-However, some users may prefer this design as it allows you to hear your surroundings if you like to run or work out outdoors.
+Their noise isolation performance is bad.
+They lack active noise cancelling (ANC) and don't do much to block out low-frequency noise like rumbling engines.
+However, they also have difficulty blocking out high-pitched noise like the hum of an AC unit and ambient chatter.
+You might prefer this design as it allows you to hear more of your surroundings if you like to run or work out outdoors, but if you want earbuds with better passive noise isolation, try the Jabra Elite Active 65t Truly Wireless or the Anker SoundCore Liberty Air 2 Truly Wireless.

-Note: We expected these headphones to do a better job of blocking out mid and treble range noise.
-However, the buds don't sit properly in our dummy head's ears.
-The stability fins create an opening when they're placed in the ears.
-We think this could be the reason why they don't isolate against mid and treble range noise well.
+Note: We expected these headphones to do a better job of blocking out mid and treble-range noise.
+However, the buds don't sit properly in our test rig's ears.
+The stability fins create an opening when you place them in the ears.
+This could be why they don't isolate against mid and treble-range noise well.

 8.3